jonathan1440/Get-Weather-Data/README.md

 **The below section corresponds to Dave's first related post: http://www.desert-home.com/2014/11/acurite-weather-station-raspberry-pi.html**
 We don't have permissions to access the USB cord.
-To see that we don't have permissions:
+To verify that we don't have permissions:
 1. Open terminal in the RPi
 2. Type `cd /dev` to go to the directory storing all the USB types.
 Hit enter (hit enter after each command you enter in terminal).
 3. Type `ls -l` to look at all of the permissions.